hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

-﻿# The Expresso tutorial
+﻿# The Expresso Tutorial

 ## Preface

-Expresso primarily aims to be a programming language for education, or in other words another Pascal.
+Expresso primarily aims to be a programming language for education, or in other words, another Pascal.
 And therefore Expresso has two concepts.
 Expresso aims to be an "easy-to-write" and "expressive" programming language.
 The language name __Expresso__ is coined by combining __Espresso__ with __expressive__, which means that it's easy for programmers to write codes in it as you can say "I can write a code while I'm having a cup of Espresso" and that it's highly expressive.